empress/empress-blog/README.md

 }
 ```

-when ember-casper-template sees that you have host defined it will start generating the rss feed.
+When ember-casper-template sees that you have a host defined it will start generating the rss feed.

 Custom Themes
 ------------------------------------------------------------------------------